ahakola/WeakAuras/!RAID Tank Debuffs TSU.md

 Export string | Descripion
 ------------- | ----------
 [!RAID Tank Debuffs TSU.txt](/ExportStrings/!RAID%20Tank%20Debuffs%20TSU.txt) | Shows debuffs on tanks and buffs on bosses in raids.
+Over-engineered, but so cool the ground will freeze under you when you use this.

 ---